 What happens after a concern is raised?

-We will keep them updated every eight weeks until the investigation is complete and they are told of the outcome.
+We will update them every eight weeks until the investigation is complete and they are informed of the outcome.

-Please note: Concerns raised about social work students will initially be assessed by the university.
-Should further action be necessary, we will investigate concerns raised about students in the same way as any other registered person.
+Please note: Universities will initially assess concerns raised about social work students.
+Should further action be required, we will investigate concerns raised about students in the same way as any other registered person.

 Employers who want to raise a concern about an employee